 Samsung Electronics Co.
-(005930) can pursue its efforts to rescind a ban on U.S. sales of the Galaxy Tab 10.1 tablet computer that’s part of a dispute with Apple Inc. (AAPL), a U.S. appeals court said.
+(005930) can pursue its efforts to rescind a ban on U.S. sales of the Galaxy Tab 10.1 tablet computer that’s part of a dispute with Apple Inc. (AAPL:US), a U.S. appeals court said.

 The court said today that U.S. District Judge Lucy Koh in San Jose, California, can have jurisdiction to consider whether to lift the ban, which had been imposed before a patent- infringement trial that ended last month.
 The jury found that Samsung didn’t infringe a design patent that had been the basis for blocking sales in the U.S.